What is a Social Gathering?

 - Get agreement from everyone that they will join the circle and no other one.

 - Keep your social circle safe.
 Maintain physical distancing with anyone outside of your circle.

 - Be true to your social circle.
 No one should be part of more than one circle.

 - Individuals at higher risk may wish to not participate in a family or social circle, limit the size of their circle, or limit the amount of interaction with their circle.

-- If social circles pose a challenge, or not everyone in the circle can commit to being in only one circle, then sticking to social gatherings may be a better option.
+- If social circles pose a challenge, or not everyone in the circle can commit to being in only one circle, then sticking to social gatherings with physical distancing measures may be a better option.